jackyzha0/quartz/content/Optimization/Tools/Hazel.md

 title: Hazel
 ---

-[[Optimization/Tools/Hazel]] to aplikacja do automatycznej organizacji plików.
-Pozwala definiować zasady dla poszczególnych folderów.
-Zgodnie z tymi zasadami możliwa jest zmiana nazw według określonych schematów, przenoszenie pomiędzy folderami czy nawet uruchamianie dowolnych skryptów [[Knowledge/Programming/JavaScript/JavaScript]] (!)
+[Optimization/Tools/Hazel]] is an application for automatic file organization.
+It allows you to define rules for individual folders.
+According to these rules, it is possible to rename according to certain schemes, move between folders or even run any [[Knowledge/Programming/JavaScript/JavaScript]] scripts. (!)

-## W praktyce
+## In practice
-- Organizacja plików w Downloads (starszych niż jeden dzień) w podfoldery uzależnione od rodzaju pliku
+- Organization of files in Downloads (older than one day) into subfolders depending on the type of file
-- Organizacja plików na moim Dysku Google w podfoldery uzależnione od rodzaju pliku
+- Organization of files on my Google Drive into subfolders depending on the type of file
-- Automatyczne przesyłanie plików z nagraniami dla montażysty
+- Automatic transfer of recording files for the editor
-	- Zapisanie na dysku Google
+	- Save to Google Drive
-	- Wysłanie informacji o "drafcie" do montażysty przez [[Optimization/Tools/MakeHQ]] i [[Optimization/Tools/Sendgrid]]
+	- Sending 'draftee' information to the editor via [[Optimization/Tools/MakeHQ]] and [[Optimization/Tools/Sendgrid]]
-	- Dodanie wpisu w [[Optimization/Tools/Airtable]] w tabeli projektu (np. [[Projects/overment]] / [[Projects/zautomatyzowani]] / [[Projects/eduweb]])
+	- Add an entry in [[Optimization/Tools/Airtable]] in the project table (e.g. [[Projects/overment]] / [[Projects/automated]] / [[Projects/eduweb]])

-## Źródła
+## Sources